Class teacher: Mrs Firth and Mrs Featherstone (Thursday)

-ICT is delivered in a cross curricular way throughout the term.
-Children will use iPads and laptops in a variety of ways to support their learning and record their work.
-The children will learn to use technology safely and respectfully and develop their confidence in saving and retrieving their work.
+ICT is delivered in a cross curricular way throughout the Term.
+Children will use iPads and Laptops in a variety of ways to support their learning and record their work.
+The children will learn to use technology safely and respectfully.
+They will also develop their confidence in saving and retrieving their work.

 Design and Technology

 The children will explore and practice a new technique in Cooking and Nutrition and design a healthy and balanced meal using the Eatwell plate.
 Thy will learn about good food hygiene and develop skills for peeling, grating and chopping.